Canada on Strike: Plot

 Mr. Mackey informs the students that it is Canada Appreciation Day and plays a video in which Stephen Abootman, President of the World Canadian Bureau (initialism: WGA), asks the students to remember all of Canada's contributions to the world.
 The students mock both the video and the country, a reaction shared by much of the world; in response, Abootman declares that all of Canada will go on strike.

 At a meeting of world leaders, Abootman's announcement of the strike is met with general puzzlement as to exactly what Canada wants.
 He demands money from the Internet, but storms out when the other delegates try to explain that they cannot simply give money to Canada.
 Kyle's adopted Canadian brother Ike begins to picket outside the family home in South Park, but Kyle's friends are too busy watching Terrance and Phillip to pay attention to his concerns.
 Realizing that the show has gone into reruns due to the strike, they call Abootman in an attempt to persuade him to end it.
 They agree that Canada deserves more money, but have none of their own to give.

 The boys form a plan to raise money from the Internet by recording and posting a video of Butters singing Samwell's song "What What (In the Butt)".
 After the video goes viral, they visit the Colorado Department of Internet Money to claim their earnings, but must wait their turn behind several other Internet sensations, consisting of Tay Zonday, Afro Ninja, Tai Shan the Sneezing Panda, Laughing Baby, Dramatic Chipmunk, Chris Crocker, Tron Guy, the Star Wars Kid, and Numa Numa.
 A violent argument breaks out over who is the most famous, leading most of the other applicants to kill one another while leaving the boys unharmed.
 They receive 10 million "theoretical dollars," printed on transparent plastic cheques with no monetary value.

 The strike continues, resulting in the deaths of many Canadians from starvation and the United States' decision to bring in Danish people to fill their positions.
 Abootman maintains his resolve, questioning the loyalty of Terrance and Phillip when they voice doubts about his strategy and rejecting the boys' offer of the theoretical dollars as worthless.
 Seeing that Abootman wants to feel as if he has won something, Kyle persuades the other world leaders to give Canada a consolation prize, which turns out to be a supply of bubble gum and Bennigan's coupons.
 With the strike now ended, the boys return home and Kyle comments on the challenges that content creators face in using the Internet as a source of revenue.

-During a celebration party thrown by Abootman, Terrance and Phillip, who just did some calculating, reveal that by not working during the strike the Canadian public lost $10.4 million, while the coupons and the gum have a total value of roughly $3,008.
+During a celebration party thrown by Abootman, Terrance and Phillip announced the results of their research: the Canadian public lost $10.4 million by not working during the strike, while the coupons and the gum have a total value of roughly $3,008.
 Infuriated over Abootman's inept handling of the situation, the Canadians set him and his staff adrift on an ice floe.